There’s just something about packing for a road trip that never fails to make my heart beat faster.

 Sunglasses — Protect your eyes: comfortable sunglasses are definitely important road trip essentials!

-Travel Pillow — We’ve never been on a road trip where the passenger(s) didn’t want to curl up and take a nap at some point!
+Travel Pillow and/or Small Blanket — We’ve never been on a road trip where the passenger(s) didn’t want to curl up and take a nap at some point!

 Extra USB Cables and/or Phone Charging Cables — Whether it’s to charge your phone, your camera, or even your portable USB charger, odds are that you’ll be glad to have a few extra cables lying around.

 Travel Cooler — We love having a cooler with us on road trips and try to bring one with us whenever we can.
-We’ve eaten everything from chicken tacos to sandwiches to chili our of ours, and love being able to bring a variety of homecooked and (occasionally) healthy snacks with us on longer trips!
+We’ve eaten everything from chicken tacos to sandwiches to chili out of ours, and these days we even haul milk for our toddler!

 Hand Sanitizer — Sanitary hands are extremely important on a road trip, especially if you’re eating in your car, but you may not always have access to hot water and soap–make sure to add some hand sanitizer to your road trip packing list!